Harlow-CS/zomboidBot/README.md

 ./bin/zomboidBot
 ```

 You should now have the bot running.
-Note that since it isn't running in the docker container this way, it won't be able to access the zomboid server.
+Note that since it isn't running in the docker container this way, it won't be able to access the zomboid server within the docker container.

 ## Deploying